basnijholt/nijho.lt/content/post/agentic-coding/index.md

 I even declared I'd "never invest in, build upon, or use such products."

 Fast forward to today, and something remarkable has changed.
-Not my core principle—I still **never commit code I don't understand**—but the tooling and my approach have evolved through two distinct phases.
+Not my core principle—I still **never merge code I don't understand**—but the tooling and my approach have evolved through two distinct phases.

 First, let's look at the evidence of AI's overall impact on my productivity:

 {{< figure src="pypi_packages_histogram.svg" alt="PyPI Package Publication Analysis" >}}

-This graph tells a striking story.
+This graph tells an interesting story.
 After maintaining a steady pace for years (2016-2023), my productivity exploded with the introduction of AI tools.
 In 2024-2025 alone, I've published **14 new Python packages** and made **over 400 releases**.
 That's more new packages than in the previous 6 years combined!